About the edpsy mentoring directory

 The EPs who have worked on this directory have identified a strong desire within the profession to provide access to mentoring, particularly for people who come from an under-represented and/or marginalised group.
 Anecdotal reports suggest that demand for mentoring is high and beyond what individuals can manage, particularly as there are few free, accessible and clear ways for people to identify potential mentors.

-As a result, we have established a pilot mentoring directory.
+As a result, we have established a mentoring directory.

 The directory will be a way to increase equity of access to mentoring in the profession

-The pilot phase of the approach is for qualified EPs or TEPs wanting support for the next step in their career development, for example: publishing journal articles, developing specialisms, progressing into leadership positions, or making an adjustment in professional role.
+The mentoring directory is for aspiring, trainee and qualified EPs wanting support for the next step in their career development, for example: publishing journal articles, developing specialisms, progressing into leadership positions, or making an adjustment in professional role.

 We hope the directory will create a route for EPs or TEPs who may not have access or know how to seek mentoring support through existing mechanisms.